dynatrace-wwse/enablement-kubernetes-opentelemetry-openpipeline/docs/8-dynatrace-openpipeline-astronomy-shop-logs.md

 ```

 ![SDK Logs Pre](img/dt_opp-astronomy_shop_sdk_logs_dql_pre.png)

+!!! warning "Potentially Resolved"
+    It is possible that in your environment this mapping of log data to the `astronomy-shop-otelcol` deployment is resolved.
+If that is the case, then the query will not return any results.  **That is OK**.
+We will still build out the OpenPipeline solution.

 The `k8s.namespace.name` is correct, however the `k8s.deployment.name`, `k8s.pod.name`, `k8s.pod.uid`, `k8s.replicaset.name`, and `k8s.node.name` are incorrect.
 Since the `k8s.deployment.name` is based on the `service.name`, this field can be used to correct the `k8s.deployment.name` value.
 The other values can be set to `null` in order to avoid confusion with the `astronomy-shop-otelcol` workload.